Employee Spotlight: Get to Know the Team

 Mr. Brousseau has experience working in different sectors of the environmental field including forestry and geochemistry.
 Before joining the team at Blue Heron, Ryan worked as a Resource Technician with the MNRF Growth and Yield Program for two field seasons.
 He also enjoys spending his time volunteering for environmental based projects such as shoreline cleanups and assisting in electrofishing.

-We asked Ryan Brousseau to answer a few questions to help our clients get to know him better.
+We asked Ryan to answer a few questions to help our clients get to know him better.

 Honestly, the first time I heard of Blue Heron Environmental would have been competing against the team they sponsored in Minor Hockey as a kid.
 But as far as hearing about them on a professional level it was when I was in post-secondary when our professors would use Blue Heron as reference for some of the activities we were doing.